 Learn how to bleach die a sweatshirt with this bleach dye tutorial.
 Tie-dying with bleach is actually less messy than traditional tie-dye and works faster too.

-Scroll on down to learn about this easy DIY bleach dying technique and to see how fun it can be to make your clothes!
+Scroll on down to learn about this easy DIY bleach dying technique and to see how fun it can be to make a reverse tie dye sweatshirt!

-There are a few different methods on how to do bleach tie-dye which I’ll highlight below.
+There are a few different methods on how to do bleach tie-dye which I’ll highlight below that would all look good used on this sweatshirt design.
 You may find ways that I don’t mention which will more than likely work just as well too.

 - Crumple Bleach Tie Dying – crumple up your fabric evenly and secure with rubber bands.
 (This is the one I used!)